First Federation Trust

 The act of comprehension is the result of many cognitive processes working together and at Gatehouse we believe that children are best supported in developing their skills when they are taught as a hierarchy – or journey – of skills.

 Reading is mapped out across the school through Unit long term plans to ensure that each skill is taught explicitly in line with the National Curriculum.
 Unit medium term plans are created whereby teachers link reading to writing.

-Reading is taught as a session daily through discussion as well as written tasks, with each unit beginning with Book Talk and Vocabulary activities (see Vocabulary Strategy).
+Reading is taught as a session daily through discussion as well as written tasks, with each unit beginning with Decoding and Fluency, followed by Book Talk and Vocabulary activities (see Vocabulary Strategy).
 The explicit teaching of higher-level vocabulary includes a variety of strategies and models, including the Frayer model, as well as learning about words' origins and morphology.

 Pupils are taught a range of strategies for both answering and asking questions about a text through the use of Question Stems, Question Organisers, Question Matrix, and activities such as Quescussions.
 Each week concludes with Reading for Pleasure activities.